General Ticket Information

 More Information about paying a Citation:

 - The "bail" on a traffic ticket is the amount of money required to guarantee your appearance.
-Your courtesy notice will show the amount required.
+Your reminder notice will show the amount required.
 If you choose to forfeit the bail on the citation, the violation is considered paid, and the resulting conviction will be placed upon your driving record, if it is a reportable offense.

 - Credit card payments are accepted online, by paying in person, by mail, by fax, or over the phone. (see Credit Card Payments)